jmeggles/17_FitTrak/README.md

   FitTrak

   ## Overview
   Reach your fitness goals quicker with FitTrak!!
-Create and track daily workouts and log multiple exercises in a workout on a given day.
+Create and track daily workouts and log multiple exercises in a workout on a given day which stores your info using MongoDB.
 Track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is cardio, no sweat!!...track the distance traveled.
 You're on the right FitTrak!

   ## Table of Contents:
   - [Links](#Links)